prezi/fail/failure_scenarios.md

 #### Expected result

 We don't have a good idea of what happens during these partial network outages.
-It's quite possible that the only effect is failure degradation, but we don't know that.
+It's quite possible that the only effect is performance degradation, but we don't know that.

 #### Expected learnings